openbridge/ob_hacky_slack/README.md

-# Hacky Slack: Slack API bash Script
+# Hacky Slack: Slack API With Bash

 Hacky Slack is a bash script that will post messages to a Slack webhook API endpoint.